sraynitjsr/Cassandra_Database/Cassandra_Features.md

 #### e.
 Partitioning: Cassandra distributes data across multiple nodes using partitioning.
 Each row in a table is identified by a partition key, and Cassandra uses a partitioner to determine which node in the cluster should store the data based on the partition key.

 #### f.
 Replication: Cassandra replicates data across multiple nodes in the cluster to ensure high availability and fault tolerance.
-You can configure the replication strategy and the number of replicas for each keyspace.
+We can configure the replication strategy and the number of replicas for each keyspace.

 #### g.
-Consistency Levels: Cassandra offers tunable consistency levels, allowing you to trade off consistency for availability and performance.
+Consistency Levels: Cassandra offers tunable consistency levels, allowing us to trade off consistency for availability and performance.
 Consistency levels determine how many replicas must respond to a read or write operation for it to be considered successful.

 ## Basic Operations:

 #### a.
-Inserting Data: To insert data into Cassandra, you use the INSERT statement.
+Inserting Data: To insert data into Cassandra, we use the INSERT statement.
 Data is written to the appropriate node based on the partition key.

 #### b.
-Querying Data: You can query data from Cassandra using the SELECT statement.
+Querying Data: We can query data from Cassandra using the SELECT statement.
 Queries are routed to the appropriate nodes based on the partition key.

 #### c.
 Updating and Deleting Data: Cassandra supports updating and deleting data using the UPDATE and DELETE statements, respectively.

 #### d.
-Creating and Managing Tables: You can create and manage tables using the CREATE TABLE and ALTER TABLE statements.
+Creating and Managing Tables: We can create and manage tables using the CREATE TABLE and ALTER TABLE statements.
 Tables can have composite primary keys and secondary indexes.

+## Consistency Levels:

+#### Cassandra offers various consistency levels for read and write operations, including ONE, QUORUM, LOCAL_QUORUM, ALL, etc. These levels allow us to control the trade-off between consistency, availability, and performance.

+## Data Modeling:

+#### Data modeling in Cassandra involves denormalizing data to optimize for query performance.
+We typically model our data based on our query patterns rather than normalizing it.

+## Scaling:

+#### Cassandra is designed to scale horizontally by adding more nodes to the cluster.
+As our data grows, we can add more nodes to handle the increased load.